 A steady grip is as important to getting sharp, smooth picture quality as a good lens, precise autofocus, or image stabilization.
 Yet it can be hard to get a steady grip on a device as small and lightweight as the iPhone.
-This new Zgrip is nothing more than a pistol-style handle for your iPhone, allowing you to shoot one-handed stills and video with far more stability than even two hands would give you on a naked iPhone.
+This new Grip & Shoot Bluetooth grip is a pistol-style handle for your iPhone, allowing you to shoot one-handed stills and video with far more stability than even two hands would give you on a naked iPhone.

 FULL 360: Kogeto Dot

 Immersive video from an iPhone?
 The Kogeto Dot shoots it.
 This remarkable device sits atop your iPhone’s lens, where a tiny catadioptric mirror lets you capture a 360-degree field of view.
 You need to hold the iPhone horizontally to keep your scene upright—and if you don’t want to be in its field of view, you’ll have to keep it above your head!

 No stitching is needed for viewing; you download the Dot’s Looker app to play back the video on your iPhone, which lets you use finger swipes to move through the scene.
 To view the video on your computer you upload it to the Kogeto website (or Facebook), and use your mouse or trackpad to navigate through the video.
 Then, of course, you invite friends and family to check it out.
 Visit kogeto.com for examples of Dot videos.

 We stock an extensive selection of tripods, adapters and mounts over at the iPhone Toolshed.